sudiptaproggaislam/sudiptaproggaislam.github.io/_pages/cv.md

 - A task-oriented deep convolutional architecture for recognizing Bengali handwritten numerals, with a focus on achieving high accuracy while using a relatively small number of parameters.

 ---

-## Undergraduate Thesis

-### RAD-U-Net: Residual Attention-based Dual-path U-Net for Segmentation of Multiple Myeloma Cells in Microscopic Images for Clinical Diagnosis [[Project]](https://github.com/sudiptaproggaislam/)
-*Python, Tensorflow, Keras, CNN, Attention mechanism, Residual connection, U-Net*
-- Designed and implemented RAD-U-Net, a dual-path U-Net model enhanced with attention and residual connections for precise segmentation of myeloma cells.
-Combined low-level and high-level features for improved accuracy and computational efficiency, enabling practical use in clinical settings.

----

 ## Projects